SAP/spartacus-docs/_pages/home/updating-to-version-5/updating-to-version-5.md

 ```ts
 provideDefaultConfig(defaultCloseDialogModalLayoutConfig),
 ```

-There are two dialog rendering strategies that can be used in configuration:
+You can use the following dialog rendering strategies in your configuration:

-   * `inline` - renders a component inline (next to the trigger).
-This strategy requires `ElementRef` to be provided to `openDialog` or `openDialogAndSubscribe` methods.
+- `inline` renders a component inline, next to the trigger.
+This strategy requires `ElementRef` to be provided to the `openDialog` or `openDialogAndSubscribe` methods.
-   * `inlineRoot` - renders a component directly inside the cx-storefront (storefront selector).
+- `inlineRoot` renders a component directly inside `cx-storefront` (that is, the storefront selector).

-More configuration options can be found in `LaunchOptions` interface.
+More configuration options can be found in the `LaunchOptions` interface.

 To close the modal, use the `closeDialog` method, as shown in the following example: